Snowboarding is arguably the best part of winter. It would certainly be a shame to miss out!

 In general, tall people have wider stances than short people.
 Therefore, they balance better with longer-sized boards than with short ones.
 However, weight is also a vital factor to consider before settling on a snowboard.

 A snowboard that is too firm for you will negatively affect your performance on the slopes, as you won’t be able to flex it enough.
 On the other hand, a soft snowboard will impede your snowboarding by compromising your stability.

-As a taller person, you’ll also want to make sure the board is long enough to have enough edge hold.
+As a taller person, you’ll also want to make sure the board is long enough to provide adequate edge hold.

-Hence, finding a snowboard that matches your height and weight is crucial in excelling in the sport.
+Hence, finding a snowboard that matches your height and weight is crucial!

 Choosing The Right Board For Your Height